VinsonWang92/T1A3---Vinson/README.md

 ## **How to Install and Run**

 - If you do not have Ruby on your computer, follow these instructions to [download and install](https://www.ruby-lang.org/en/documentation/installation/).
-- Clone the project files onto your computer from the source code here: https://github.com/Lou-Flan/bot-dog.
+- Clone the project files onto your computer from the source code here: https://github.com/VinsonWang92/T1A3---Vinson.git
-- On the terminal command line, navigate to the Terminal Finance directory you just cloned
+- On the terminal command line, navigate to the terminalbudget directory you just cloned
 - If you do not have the 'bundler' gem installed on your computer, please enter the following code.

 ```